awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `ulimits`
 Type: object array
 Required: no
-A list of `ulimits` to set in the container\.
+A list of `ulimit` values to define for a container\.
+This value would overwrite the default resource limit setting for the operating system\.
 This parameter maps to `Ulimits` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--ulimit` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-Amazon ECS tasks hosted on Fargate use the default resource limit values with the exception of the `nofile` resource limit parameter which Fargate overrides\.
+Amazon ECS tasks hosted on Fargate use the default resource limit values set by the operating system with the exception of the `nofile` resource limit parameter which Fargate overrides\.
 The `nofile` resource limit sets a restriction on the number of open files that a container can use\.
 The default `nofile` soft limit is `1024` and hard limit is `4096`\.
-The maximum hard limit value of `1048576` can be specified in a task definition\.
 For more information, see [Task resource limits](AWS_Fargate.md#fargate-resource-limits)\.
 This parameter requires version 1\.18 of the Docker Remote API or greater on your container instance\.
 This parameter is not supported for Windows containers\.